oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 - The windows version number and build number will be useful in determining whether or not your system needs to be updated.

 ## Step 3: Installing the ubuntu app from the Microsoft Store.
-Install Ubuntu 18.04 LTS from the Microsoft Store.
+Install Ubuntu 18.04 LTS from the Microsoft Store. **NOTE:** Using “Ubuntu” will NOT work.
+Only use either Ubuntu 18.04 or Ubuntu 20.04.

 Once it is installed, run the app from the startup menu.
 After initializing your environment, it will ask you to create a user.
 Provide a username and password.

 ![Screenshot 2020-09-18 at 11 57 10 PM](https://user-images.githubusercontent.com/23002114/93634594-7ce3a000-fa0e-11ea-93ef-255ac6b90290.png)